Last updated on October 22nd, 2024 at 06:35 am

 These may encompass appraisal fees, home inspection costs, and property taxes.
 Recognizing these extra expenses is vital before embarking on the home buying process.

-When Buyers Might Pay the Agent Fees
+When Buyers Might Pay the Realtor Fees

 Sometimes, buyers cover the agent’s fees.
 This often happens in FSBO (For Sale by Owner) deals.
 Here, without a listing agent involved, the buyer and their agent might need to talk about who pays what.